obsproject/obs-websocket/docs/partials/introduction.md

 **Additional Base Object Fields:**
 ```
 {
-  "ignoreInvalidMessages": bool(optional),
+  "ignoreInvalidMessages": bool(optional) = false,
-  "ignoreNonFatalRequestChecks": bool(optional),
+  "ignoreNonFatalRequestChecks": bool(optional) = false,
-  "eventWhitelist": array<string>(optional),
-  "eventBlacklist": array<string>(optional)
+  "eventSubscriptions": number(optional) = (all not high volume)
 }
 ```
-- Only the listed parameters may be changed by `Reidentify` after initial identification.
+- Only the listed parameters may be changed after initial identification.
 To change a parameter not listed, you must reconnect to the obs-websocket server.

 ---